I recently spent a couple of years working for the EU in Brussels. Amid the 24 working languages spoken there, English is increasingly dominant.

 And wherever we sit in world politics, this evolution of language has to be good news.
 In or out of the EU, English will continue to splinter, grow and leech off foreign influence as it always has done.
 Our international football may stagnate as we refuse to learn the lessons of failures past, but our language will continue to ramble down all kinds of unforeseen paths.

-We can try to shut the world out, and in some ways we may succeed, but language, to paraphrase Dr Ian Malcolm, finds a way.
+We try to shut the world out, and in some ways we may succeed.
+But we’d do well to remember that language, to paraphrase Dr Ian Malcolm, finds a way.